 This 45-minute private helicopter tour from Cape Town highlights the dramatic natural scenery of the Cape Peninsula and its two famous capes – Cape of Good Hope and Cape Point.
 Fly over Table Mountain National Park and along the shores of False Bay, taking in the beautiful beaches and the rugged coastline as you reach the capes.
 Then soar over Boulder's Beach and the surfers' paradise of Muizenberg before heading back to the city over the beautiful vineyards of Constantia.

-Kirstenbosch gardens is rated as one of the most beautiful and largest botanical garden hosting an extensive range of both indigenous plants (The Cape area is the most bio-diverse place in the world!) as well as a wide variety of foreign plants maintained by the South African National Botanical Society.
-The Vast rolling lawns and quiet dells are perfect for a picnic or quiet stroll.
+Kirstenbosch Gardens is rated as one of the most beautiful and largest botanical garden hosting an extensive range of both indigenous plants (The Cape Floral Kingdom is one of the richest bio-diversity hotspots in the world!) as well as a wide variety of foreign plants maintained by the South African National Botanical Society.
+The vast rolling lawns and quiet dells are perfect for a picnic or quiet stroll.
 It is accessible via the City SIghtseeing bus or car.

 Under 6 years: Free

 Vitalise your body and feed your mind with guided commentary, fabulous scenic cycling and easy hiking.
-Cruise through Camps Bay beach surrounded by the 12 Apostles.
-Visit the harbour of Hout Bay for a "wake up" snack.
-See the penguins at Simons Town and end up in Cape Point for an exhilarating cycle.
-Enjoy a delicious picnic alongside the ocean and a leisurely stroll to the southwestern most point of Africa.
+Cruise through Chapman's Peak Drive overlooking the beautiful city of Cape Town.
+Visit the harbour of Hout Bay for a "wake up" snack and an optional boat ride to visit Seal Island (extra charge).
+See the penguins at Simon's Town and end up in Cape Point for an exhilarating cycle.
+Enjoy a delicious picnic alongside the ocean and a leisurely stroll to the southwestern-most point of Africa.

 On the first Thursday of every month, explore art galleries and cultural attractions in Cape Town and Johannesburg until late.